Two-Part Project-based Language Learning (PBLL) workshop

 The workshop then built procedural knowledge to train instructors on how to instantiate this PBL approach in the classroom for students at different levels of proficiency.
 Day 1 introduced PBL to participants and illustrated how it could complement HL teaching.
 Participants were divided into language-specific breakout rooms to brainstorm possible project themes and practice identifying driving questions.
 Day 2 trained participants on how to align the products that students develop with their proficiency level by using ACTFL Proficiency Guidelines and other standards to gauge the linguistic difficulty of projects.
 Each language working group met again in breakout rooms to discuss the stages of project-based instruction and select products for a sample project and then presented to the entire workshop.
 Participants on both days were able to work with many Southeast Asian language instructors from other universities and share ideas and recommendations for project-based teaching.

-Part 2 of this workshop scheduled for April 2021 will enable the 14 participants to acquire the skills needed to create modules that will be included in a digital bank of materials that will be uploaded to the SEALC website.
+Part 2 of this workshop scheduled for April 30-May 1, 2021 will enable the 14 participants to acquire the skills needed to create modules that will be included in a digital bank of materials that will be uploaded to the SEALC website.
 SEALC will provide support and peer review during the development of these modules.
 The expected completion date for this project is August 2021.